ANSI escape code: Unix environment variables relating to color support

-Some terminal emulators (urxvt, konsole) set $COLORFGBG to report the color scheme of the terminal (mainly light vs. dark background).
+Some terminal emulators (urxvt, Konsole) set $COLORFGBG to report the color scheme of the terminal (mainly light vs. dark background).
 This behavior originated in S-Lang and is used by vim.
-Again, gnome-terminal refuses to add this behavior, as the more "proper" xterm OSC 4/10/11 sequences already exist.
+Gnome-terminal refuses to add this behavior, as the syntax for the value is not agreed upon, the value cannot be changed upon a runtime change of the palette, and more "proper" xterm OSC 4/10/11 sequences already exist.